artsandmetaphysics/goodlifeodyssey/_documents/faith-and-reason.md

 ## Why Believe

-There are many reasons to practice a religion, but most can be reduced to “I think it is true” or “it makes me happier.”
+Most reasons to practice a religion can be reduced to “it is true” or “it makes me happier.”

-I want to practice a religion because it is true.
-What do I mean by true?
+What does it mean for a religion to be true?

-Most religions make metaphysical claims—claims about the nature of reality.
-Here are a few such claims:
+Most religions make metaphysical claims, for example:

-- The pharaoh is a god.
+- The pharaoh is a god
-- Trees have spirits.
+- Trees have spirits
-- The universe was created.
+- The universe was created
-- The laws of physics have never changed.
+- The laws of physics have never changed
-- Humans have souls.
+- Humans have souls
-- All “living” creatures have souls.
+- All “living” creatures have souls
-- The universe will end.
+- The universe will end
-- Heaven exists.
+- Heaven exists
-- Heaven and purgatory exist.
+- Heaven and purgatory exist
-- Your actions (or beliefs) determine your fate after you die.
+- Your actions (or beliefs) determine your fate after you die
 - Humans can be reincarnated.

 I want to believe a religion that makes true metaphysical claims.